TI-III-III-IME IS ON THEIR SIDES1 of 12

 BISHOP6 of 12

 One of the two most time-travel-y X-Men, Lucas Bishop didn't really intend to be a time traveler; instead, it was more a matter of doing his job as one of the XSE (Xavier's Security Enforcers) and following a bad guy through a time portal.

 Like Rachel Summers, he watched as the future he'd arrived from became more and more likely, but unlike Rachel, he decided to do something about it… Namely, try and kill Hope, even if that meant traveling through time again and hunting down Cable to make sure it happened (actions that got him on our time-traveling villains list, as well).
-He failed, of course, and realigned himself with the X-Men once again, appearing as part of the line-up of Astonishing X-Men - in his original XSE duds, no less.
+He failed, of course, and realigned himself with the X-Men once again.

 What's that?
 You don't tend to think of Green Lantern as a time-traveler?
 Clearly, you've never heard of Pol Manning, Earth's Greatest Hero in the year 5700 — better known, perhaps, as Hal Jordan.
 The surreal existence of Manning is one of the stranger pieces of GL lore: When in need of a hero to save the world, the governments of the Earth of 5700 would simply kidnap Jordan from his own time, wipe his memory and give him the temporary (fictional) identity of Manning before returning him to his rightful time, place and mindset.